ryannjohnson/django-schemas/README.md

 - Python >= 3.4
 - Django >= 1.9

-## Getting Started

 ### Installation

-#### Pip

-This package isn't registered on pypi yet, but you can install it straight from the repo like this:

 ```sh
 $ pip install django_schemas
 ```

+## Getting Started

 ### Terminology

-In the context of django-schemas, there are a few terms that need explaining:

-- **Environment**: Refers to a group of models that are migrated as a unit.
+- **Environment**: refers to a group of models that are migrated as a unit.
 This allows for keeping different models in different schemas or databases.
+- **Schema**: refers to a PostgreSQL schema, which basically equates to a namespace for tables.

 ### Configuration